-The Company manufactures and sells metal containers, metal closures, and canmaking equipment.
+The Company manufactures and sells metal and glass packaging containers, metal closures, and canmaking equipment.
 These products are manufactured in the Company's plants both within and outside the U.S. and are sold through the Company's sales organization to the soft drink, food, citrus, brewing, household products, personal care and various other industries.
 The financial statements were prepared in conformity with accounting principles generally accepted in the United States of America and reflect management's estimates and assumptions.
 Actual results could differ from those estimates, impacting reported results of operations and financial position.
 All intercompany accounts and transactions are eliminated in consolidation.
 In deciding which entities should be reported on a consolidated basis, the Company first determines whether the entity is a variable interest entity ("VIE").
 If an entity is a VIE, the Company determines whether it is the primary beneficiary.
 If an entity is not a VIE, the Company consolidates those entities in which it has control, including certain subsidiaries that are not majority-owned.
 Certain of the Company's agreements with noncontrolling interests contain provisions in which the Company would surrender certain decision-making rights upon a change in control of the Company.
 Accordingly, consolidation of these operations may no longer be appropriate subsequent to a change in control of the Company, as defined in the agreements.
 Investments in companies in which the Company does not have control, but has the ability to exercise significant influence over operating and financial policies, are accounted for by the equity method.
-Investments in securities where the Company does not have the ability to exercise significant influence over operating and financial policies, and whose fair value is readily determinable such as those listed on a securities exchange, are referred to as "available for sale securities" and reported at their fair value with unrealized gains and losses reported in accumulated other comprehensive income in equity.
 Other investments are carried at cost.